Churchill Downs hosting job fair to fill positions for Derby and Spring Meet

 LOUISVILLE, Ky.
-(WDRB) -- Churchill Downs will host a job fair March 10, from 10 a.m. to 3 p.m. to fill positions ahead of this year's Kentucky Derby and Spring Meet, according to a news release.
+(WDRB) -- Churchill Downs will host a job fair Saturday, March 10 from 10 a.m. to 3 p.m. to fill positions ahead of this year's Kentucky Derby and Spring Meet.

-The job fair will take place on Saturday in Millionaires' Row 4 at the track.
+The job fair will take place in Millionaires’ Row 4 at the track.
 Applicants can enter through the Clubhouse Gate, formerly known as Gate 10, and park in the Longfield Lot.

 This year's Oaks and Derby are scheduled to happen on May 4 and May 5.